arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 draft: true
 ---

 Releasing Haskell web applications on Heroku has become much easier with Heroku's Docker support.
 This article explains how to deploy a Servant application on Heroku using Docker.

 I've prepared
 an [example application](https://github.com/cdepillabout/servant-on-heroku) you can use to try deploying to Heroku.
 The first section explains how to run the application locally.
-The second section explains how to run the application locally in Docker.
+The second section explains how to run the application locally using Docker.
 The third section talks about how to deploy this application to Heroku.
 If you just want to deploy to Heroku without running locally first, feel free to just skim through the first and second sections.

 ## Running the application locally WITHOUT Docker